-"As the prostate grows, it causes obstruction and can block the bladder, resulting in a need to urinate frequently, and disrupting urine outflow,"15 Dr Schoeman said.
+"As the prostate grows, it causes obstruction and can block the outlet of the bladder, resulting in symptoms including a slow and interrupted flow,15 along with a need to urinate frequently, including at night" Mr de Sousa said.

-"Untreated symptoms may also lead to urinary tract infections, kidney stones and kidney damage,10 reinforcing the importance of early, proactive medical advice.

-"Importantly, an enlarged prostate, and its associated symptoms, are treatable,"16 said Dr Schoeman.
+"In some cases, untreated symptoms may lead to progressive bladder damage, urinary tract infections, bladder stones and in rare cases kidney damage, reinforcing the importance of early, proactive medical assessment.
+"Importantly, an enlarged prostate, and its associated symptoms, are treatable,"16 Mr de Sousa said.